sandialabs/SRLS/README.md

 sudo npm install -g @vue/cli
 ```

-## Use Vue CLI to create the project
+The project is ready to build after downloading from GitHub.
+For those who
+are contemplating creating other electron/vue/vuetify projects, this project

-This project was created using the following commands.
+was created using the following commands.

 ```
 # create the base project